Sleeps 6 in 3 bedrooms (+ cot)

 Open the wooden gates from the car-parking area and step into your own large open storage barn.
 It’s great for bikes, surfboards and general holiday paraphernalia… and comes complete with a table-tennis table for extra fun when you run out of everything else to do.

 Beyond this is your pretty garden.
 It gets the sun all afternoon, and has elegant furniture for al-fresco dining.
-Beyond is the sculpture garden of the Kestle Barton gallery.
+Beyond is the garden of the Kestle Barton gallery.
 During times the gallery is open you will also find your hosts here, so you can always find someone if you need them.
 You can also get good coffee and often nice baked things.
 The wildflower meadow and orchard are also all here for you to enjoy.

 Many of the artists showcased by Kestle Barton gallery have international reputations, and exhibitions change regularly throughout the summer.